mshablovskyy/gtp/README.md

 ## 🛠️ Setup and Usage

 **🚨 Note:**
-The program **copies** all processed and unprocessed files.
+The program **does not change** any folders or files, does not delete or modify, it strictly **copies** all processed and unprocessed files.
 Ensure you have sufficient free space to accommodate slightly more than the total size of the input folder!

 ### 1. **Prepare Your Takeout Data**